openshift/openshift-origin-design/designs/virtualization/4.7/empty-states/empty-states.md

 3. Title text
 4. Body text
 5. Call to action button
-6. Secondary call to action (optional)
+6. Secondary call to action button to relevant quick starts

 ## Discussion
 1. Tabs: Are we ok with the title on this tab?
 Yes (Resolved)